Skip to main content

 Rent a Motorbike:

 Rent a motorbike from R.G Adventure (across the road from Vang Vieng Orchid Guesthouse).
 It’s the perfect way to explore Vang Vieng and the surrounding area.
 It makes it a lot easier to reach some of the local attractions that may not otherwise be accessible.
-Just bear in mind the roads can be hella bumpy, especially in rainy season.
+Just bear in mind the roads can be hella bumpy, especially in the rainy season.

 Holy water-filled holes Batman!